 Agricultural land in the Greater Perth region occupies 2,100 square kilometres, or 33 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 1,450 square kilometres, or 23 per cent of the region.
 The most common land use by area is Grazing modified pastures, which occupies 1,340 square kilometres or 21 per cent of the Greater Perth region.

-Health care and social assistance was the largest employment sector with 132,600 people, followed by construction with 108,900 people and retail trade with 99,400 people.
-Other important employment sectors in the region were professional, scientific and technical services; education and training; and accommodation and food services.
-The agriculture, forestry and fishing sector employed 11,300 people, representing 1 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 135,600 people, followed by construction with 108,400 people, and retail trade with 99,300 people.
+Other important employment sectors in the region were education and training; professional, scientific and technical services; and accommodation and food services.
+The agriculture, forestry and fishing sector employed 11,100 people, representing 1 per cent of the region's workforce.

 Value of agricultural production